New Zealand citizenship ceremonies are held in Kāpiti several times a year.

 2021 Citizenship Ceremonies

 Location: Unless stated otherwise, all ceremonies are held at Council Chambers, ground floor of the Civic Building, 175 Rimu Road, Paraparaumu.
 All ceremonies are on a Wednesday, commencing at 7pm and are held in the Council Chamber.
-There are five ceremonies scheduled for 2021; this may change in response to changing COVID-19 alert levels.
+Five ceremonies were scheduled for 2021; no more remain this year.
+We'll publish the proposed dates for 2022 when they are known.

 For all citizenship enquiries, please contact the Department of Internal Affairs: